Laurie Pohutsky

-Laurie Pohutsky (née Tennant; born April 28, 1988) is an American Microbiologist and a politician from Michigan.
-Pohutsky is the Democratic member of the Michigan House of Representatives from the 17th district.
+Laurie Pohutsky (née Tennant; born April 28, 1988) is an American politician serving as a member of the Michigan House of Representatives since 2019, currently representing the 17th district.
+She is a member of the Democratic Party.

 Early life and education

 Pohutsky was born Laurie Tennant in Livonia, Michigan.
 She grew up in Redford, Michigan.
 Between 2006 and 2010 she attended Michigan State University, graduating with a Bachelor of Science in Microbiology.
 Pohutsky then worked as a laboratory technician for several companies in fields involving food safety, toxicology and health care.

 Political career

 In 2018, Pohutsky successfully ran as a Democrat for the Michigan House of Representatives for District 19, narrowly defeating Republican candidate Brian Meakin.
 In the 2020 election Pohutsky was reelected, once again by a narrow margin.

 During the 2020 Democratic presidential primaries, she endorsed Massachusetts Senator Elizabeth Warren for President of the United States.

-During the 2022 Michigan House of Representatives election, Pohutskty ran to represent District 17, defeating opponent Penny Crider in a landslide.
+During the 2022 Michigan House of Representatives election, Pohutsky ran to represent District 17, defeating opponent Penny Crider in a landslide.
 She was subsequently appointed speaker pro tempore of the Michigan House.

+Pohutsky was reelected to the 17th district in 2024.